 As far north as Maine and west to eastern Texas and Missouri, flowering dogwoods are found in eastern deciduous woodlands.
 A medium-sized, low-branching flowering tree, the flowering dogwood has flat-topped, conical, or rounded leaves with an oval shape that are deciduous and turn reddish-purple in the fall.
 Although it will grow in drier environments, flowering dogwood thrives on damp soil.
 Native to eastern North America and northern Mexico, dogwood trees produce tiny white flowers.

 Texas rangelands are home to the hardy, invasive huisache tree.
 When the soil is disturbed, it can swiftly take over a landscape and thrive in deep, poorly drained soils.
 The blossoms, however, emit a beautiful smell.
 But the tree cannot blossom yearly if a late frost strikes the flower buds in some regions.
-To create scent, this tree is planted throughout southern Europe.
+This tree is planted throughout southern Europe to create scent.
 Additionally, it is a fantastic source of seeds for birds and nectar for bees.

 9. Vitex Texas (Chaste Tree)